Manage data ArcGIS Online

 Now when users add a feature, they can choose one of these values from a list instead of typing their own.

-- On the ribbon, click the Visualization tab to view the data on a map.
+18. On the blue ribbon, click the Visualization tab to view the data on a map.

 The pop-up includes the fields and values for the reported coyote activity.
 You can change the default configuration to control what information the pop-up displays.
 You'll update the title.

-- Click Title and replace the text with Coyotes.
+22. Click Title and replace the text with Coyote Report.

-- On the ribbon, click the Settings tab.
-For Delete Protection, check Prevent this item from being accidentally deleted and click Save.
+24. On the blue ribbon, click the Settings tab.
+For Delete Protection, turn on Prevent this item from being accidentally deleted.

 There are many additional editing settings you can configure on the Settings tab.
 Although you want city staff to edit this layer, you also want the community to contribute, so you'll create multiple views instead.
 Hosted feature layer views allow you to publish your feature layer once and create multiple views to meet different viewing and editing requirements.
 The views reference the same source feature layer so you avoid duplicating data.
 Otherwise, if you publish multiple copies of the data with unique capabilities for each, you need to merge them periodically in ArcGIS Pro to keep them updated.